 Add links to help people find what they’re looking for.
 Choose your sitelinks.

 Show how many Google+ followers you have.
-Add social annotations.
+Add social extensions.

 - Choose your campaign type and targeting options and set your bidding.

 - Under “Ad extensions,” check the boxes next to the extensions you’d like to include.
 You’ll be prompted to fill out more information, depending on the extension—a phone number for call extensions, for example.